 Friendship Center Adult Day Services is open 9 a.m.-3 p.m.
 Monday-Friday with extended hours for special situations.
 Programs are offered daily, including story time, crafts and musical performances.
 Call 235-4556.

 Homer Senior Citizens

 Homer Senior Citizens lunch is open to seniors and guests and is served noon-1:30 p.m.
 Monday-Friday.
-The lunch menu for this week is: today, baked ham; Friday, rockfish Milanese; Monday, pork marsala; Tuesday, chicken pot pie; Wednesday, mustard and rosemary roasted pork chops; next Thursday, roast beef with mashed potatoes and gravy.
+The lunch menu for this week is: today, baked ham and scalloped potatoes; Friday, almondine tilapia; Monday, baked chicked pasta marinara; Tuesday, pork cutlets; Wednesday, beef tacos; next Thursday, roast turkey with mashed potatoes.

 Strong Women classes are 1:30-2:30 p.m.
 Monday, Wednesday and Friday at the Homer Senior Center.
 The cost is $3 for members and $6 for nonmembers per class.

 Zumba Gold classes with Maria are 11 a.m.-noon Tuesdays and 1:30-2:30 p.m.
 Thursdays at the Homer Senior Center.
 The cost per class is $4 for members, $6 for nonmembers.

 Duplicate Bridge meets at 1 p.m.
 Thursdays.
 Tai chi classes are Thursdays at 3 p.m.
 The cost per class is $3 for members and $6 for nonmembers.
 Call Daniel Weisser at 235-4555.